 The swift expansion of the province’s population over a relatively short time period has created a humanitarian crisis.
 Like other countries, the majority of these migrant groups live in towns and cities.
 This clustering has led to a strain being put on financial, health, education, and housing services.
 The shortage in available housing has led to the creation of informal settlements or IDP camps.
 According to CCCM Settlement Status Report of UNHCR in Dec 2015, the number of IDPs camps in Kurdistan Region and Iraq are 26 and 51 camps respectively.
 Out of these figures; 18 camps are in Duhok.
 Therefore, the percentage of camps in Duhok is 70% and 35% of the total IDPs camps in the Kurdistan and Iraq respectively.
 One of the largest camps created in Duhok was Domiz camp (about 15min drive from University of Duhok, UoD).

-While Duhok government has allocated enough budget for infrastructure and basic services in Refugees camps like shelter, water, health, sanitation, and education; addressing the needs of the migrant populations within Duhok has also required intervention from Local Government, UN agencies such as UNHCR, international NGOs, and other humanitarian agencies to cover the basic needs of these populations.
+While the Duhok government has allocated a sufficient budget for infrastructure and basic services in Refugees camps for shelter, water, health, sanitation, and education, addressing the needs of the migrant populations within Duhok has also required intervention from Local Government, UN agencies such as UNHCR, international NGOs, and other humanitarian agencies to cover the basic needs of these populations.
 Universities in the province offer additional support to this population in several ways, particularly for those migrants who wish to continue with their studies, or those wishing to develop skills to aid their employability.

-The Iraqi Kurdistan region’s Ministry of Higher Education (MHE) and their public universities had to take an active and challenging emergency role to face these large numbers of IDPs, refugees and Migrants to provide additional space, facilities, materials and staff and continuing education for these students.
+The Iraqi Kurdistan region’s Ministry of Higher Education (MHE) and their public universities have had to take an active and challenging emergency role to face these large numbers of IDPs, refugees and migrants by providing additional space, facilities, materials, staff and continuing education for these students.
 For example, migrant children (6-18 years) are provided with programs to support the continuation of their school education.
 They are also provided with the appropriate education materials such as stationary, books and clothes.
 This is made possible through the KRG Ministry of Education in collaboration with international NGOs and UNICEF.

 Over-18s can continue with their education though MHE programs for the migrants and refugees.
 Examples of these are detailed below (1).